-When Marriott offered their elite reward members a complimentary one year Hertz Gold membership, I thought, why not?
+To me, renting a car is the equivalent of hell.
+I would pretty much rather do, well anything, but go on a trip that involves renting a car.
+So when Marriott offered their elite reward members a complimentary one year Hertz Gold membership, I thought, why not?
 My rental car hatred can’t get any worse.
-So once we were done in Las Vegas, we arrived at the airport to pick up our rental (and head to California).
+So once we were done in Las Vegas, we arrived at the airport to pick up our rental (and drive to California).

-The second leg of our rental was not as easy, but I don’t necessarily blame Hertz, as much as the guy behind the counter (and us too, for not looking over our paperwork prior to signing).
-What can I say, I was just so excited to get to Disneyland!
+The second leg of our rental was not as easy.
+However, I don’t necessarily blame Hertz, as much as the guy behind the counter (and us for not looking over our paperwork).
+I guess I was just so excited to get to Disneyland!

-So we picked up our car from the JW and returned it to the Marriott in Anaheim, again a one way rental.
+So we picked up our rental car from the same place we dropped it off, the JW Marriott Desert Springs Resort, and are driving it one way to the Marriott in Anaheim.
 The original car we were assigned was in need of an oil change, so we were about to be given a Mustang convertible.
 However, by the end of our transaction, the Hertz guy realized someone else had already reserved it for today.
-Hot mess.
-We were given a minivan instead.
-Go ahead and laugh.
-I sure did every time Josh jokingly yelled to our nonexistent kids and asked how they were doing “back there.”
+Ugh.

-We stopped by the following morning, once the counter was opened, to ensure all was well, and the girl had no idea what we were talking about.
-Apparently, someone comes by to collect the keys and processes everything at a nearby, more central, Hertz location overnight.
-To make matters worse, we were already emailed the receipt and were overcharged (by a lot) for gas for a Mustang.
-Argh!
-The minivan only needed a quarter of a tank, where the Mustang they thought we had, must have needed to be returned on full.
+We stopped by the next morning once the counter opened, but the girl had no idea what we were talking about.
+Apparently, someone comes by to collect the keys and processes everything at a nearby, more central Hertz location overnight.
+Bleh!

-Anyway, once we got home we contacted Hertz, and thank GOD we took a picture of the dashboard.
-We were able to prove their error and our credit card was refunded the difference within a few days, but holy crap – what a headache!
-Like I said above, I don’t necessarily blame Hertz, as much as the guy who gave us the wrong paperwork, and us too for not checking it over.
-We really should have double checked everything.
+Anyway, once we got home we contacted Hertz, and thank GOD we took a pictures of everything.
+We were able to prove their error and our credit card was refunded within a few days.
+But what a headache!
+We really should have double checked everything initially.

-I’m happy Hertz refunded their error, but they did require the proof on our end.
-I’d like to think even if we didn’t take that picture of the dashboard they would have been able to figure it out and still refund us, but who knows.
+I’m happy Hertz refunded the error without too much issue, but they did require proof on our end.
+I’d like to think even if we didn’t take the pictures (which I’m so happy I thought of doing!) that they would have been able to figure it all out and still refund us, but who knows.

-So overall, the Hertz gold program is great, and makes car renting for haters like myself a much more enjoyable experience (or as enjoyable as renting a car could be).
-I LOVED not having to wait in a long line, or being sold things I don’t want or need (Hertz Gold had all our preferences saved), which meant no insurance upsells.
-LOVE!
-We didn’t even have to present our payment method, as that’s already saved in our account too.
-Easy.
+Anyway, overall the Hertz gold program is great.
+It makes car renting for haters like myself a much more enjoyable experience (or as enjoyable as renting can be).
+I LOVED not having to wait in a long line, or being sold things I don’t want or need (Hertz Gold has all our preferences saved).

-Hertz charges $60 a year for a Gold membership, and even if we didn’t receive a year free, thanks to Marriott status, I still think the price is well worth it, especially if you rent often, or simply prefer to pay a little extra for a lot less hassle.
+Hertz charges $60 a year for their gold membership, and even though we received a year for free, I still think the price is well worth it.
+You pay a little for a lot less hassle.